LIVE WELL....CONSIDER MEXICO!

 Blogs for insights on living in Mexico

 Ventanas Mexico blogs focus on reasons to consider Mexico, tips on technology, housing, working remote and learning Spanish once here.
-All but a couple of blogs have been updated within the last six months.
+All but a few of blogs have been updated since late 2016.

 Many people like to keep a U.S. or Canadian footprint for at least few years while they test the waters.
 I try to point out resources on both sides of the journey that make part-time expat life easier than ever.